Inshallhack/Write-ups/NuitDuHack-Wargame-2018/Fleet/README.md

 > 19 And of every living thing of all flesh, two of every sort shalt thou bring into the ark, to keep them alive with thee; they shall be male and female.

 We tried a few words, but that didn't yield any result.
-So using the verse is not the right option, maybe we should use the 19<sup>th</sup> of the chapter.
+So using the verse is not the right option, maybe we should use the 19<sup>th</sup> word of the chapter.

 > Chapter 6
 >